 Who are our governors?

-The governors at St Giles consist of representatives from the wider school community – the church, parents, staff, local authority as well as governors with particular expertise in certain areas.
+The governors at St Giles consist of representatives from the wider school community – the church, parents, staff and the local authority as well as governors with particular expertise in certain areas.

 You can read a profile of each of our governors and find out more about their responsibilities here.

-We have joint chairs of governors, Lynne Mulcare and Helen Jones, and the governing body meets once every half term as a full board.
+Our chair of governors is Helen Jones and our vice chair is Becky Barnard.
+The governing body meets once every half term as a full board.

 At St Giles, we do not operate a committee structure.
 Instead, each governor has key responsibilities which they carry out and report back at our full board meetings.